2do2go/node-appmaker/README.md

 ## Usage

-create your own `makeApp.js` build script (e.g. at root directory of your project), define your `actions` and use helper methods within them, e.g.
+create your own `makeApp.js` build script (e.g. at root directory of your project), define your `tasks` and use helper methods within them, e.g.

 ```js